 When you are trying to sell anything on the internet, you need to consider and figure out what makes your product or service more attractive to those who are looking for it.

-The most common question that we hear as marketing people is “How can I increase our sales?”
+The most common question that we hear as digital marketing people is “How can I increase our sales?”
 The answer is not to focus on the numbers, but on creating something that appeals to your audience’s wants and needs.
 Either something remarkable, or hard to find, or something of value to your customer.
 A way to help do this is by creating copy or product descriptions that make what you’re selling more desirable – a must have for the visitor.
 As an example, if you’re selling a e-book on how to create iPhone apps, you might say:

 “This e-book may be useful for you if…”